REALM: Reliable Expertise-Aware Language Model Fine-Tuning from Noisy Annotations

 \subsection{Single-Task Results}

 \textbf{Results under Uniform Noise.} Table~\ref{tab:results_uniform} reports test accuracy under uniform noise across all datasets, model sizes, and expertise distributions. \textsc{realm} outperforms \textsc{noisy} in all settings, with gains that grow with annotation difficulty.
 Improvements are largest under Dist.~\circnum{1}, where only one annotator is reliable and the two unreliable annotators dominate the training signal.
-Here \textsc{noisy} degrades severely as it absorbs the majority noise directly, while \textsc{realm} recovers substantially by learning to down-weight the two near-random annotators, with accuracy improvements of up to $50.18\%$ on PIQA for the Large model.
+Here \textsc{noisy} degrades severely as it absorbs the majority noise directly, while \textsc{realm} recovers substantially by learning to down-weight the two near-random annotators.
 Under Dist.~\circnum{3}, the gains are more modest because the intermediate annotator ($\beta{=}0.5$) provides a partial signal that reduces the damage of naive aggregation, leaving less room for the mixture correction to help.
 Under Dist.~\circnum{2}, the gap narrows further still, as the two reliable annotators provide a strong majority signal that \textsc{noisy} can exploit without requiring expertise weighting, and \textsc{realm} still wins consistently on OBQA, Riddle, and PIQA.

 \textbf{Robustness to Noise Type.} Table~\ref{tab:results_noise_types} reports results under Dist.~\circnum{1} across uniform, asymmetric, and systematic noise types. \textsc{realm} remains robust under all three conditions, consistently outperforming \textsc{noisy} despite both asymmetric and systematic noise violating the uniform assumption of the mixture objective.
 The key insight is that even under misspecified noise, the observed labels still carry information about annotator expertise: unreliable annotators produce systematically worse labels regardless of the noise structure, and \textsc{realm} is able to identify and down-weight them.
 Asymmetric noise introduces a directional bias in the wrong-label distribution but preserves this signal, and \textsc{realm} performs comparably to the uniform setting.
 Systematic noise is the hardest case, as each annotator's errors follow a fixed deterministic offset that partially masks their true reliability, reflected in the average $\Delta$ dropping to $+5.39\%$ (Small) and $+5.13\%$ (Base) compared to $+6.65\%$ and $+10.24\%$ under uniform noise.